- Enrollment Advising

 If you have any questions, please drop by the Undergraduate Advising Office in 121 Gilman Hall, or contact your college adviser.

-Students in the College of Chemistry are subject to the following restrictions concerning additional transfer credit:
+Continuing students in the College of Chemistry who wish to satisfy requirements at another institution are subject to the following restrictions:

-- Prior to enrolling in a course at another institution which could satisfy a required chemical engineering, chemistry, English, math, or physics course, you are required to request approval from your staff adviser.
+- Prior to enrolling in a course at another institution which could satisfy a required chemical engineering, chemistry, English, math, or physics course, you must request approval from your staff adviser.

-- If you plan to enroll concurrently at UC Berkeley and another institution, you are required to request approval from the Associate Dean prior to the beginning of the semester.
+- If you wish to enroll concurrently at UC Berkeley and another institution, you must request approval from the Undergraduate Dean prior to the beginning of the semester.
 Approval for concurrent enrollment is rarely granted.